MikhailSterkhov/JRestFramework/README.md

 ## WARNING

 **This project is no longer supported!**
-A new version is available in a separate repository: [jrest2](https://github.com/MikhailSterkhov/jrest2)
+<br>A new version is available in a separate repository: [jrest2](https://github.com/MikhailSterkhov/jrest2)

 ---